 Centralized Control Remained Unchanged

-1980s: Commercial entities started to recognize the potential of the internet.
-The creation of Domain Name Systems (DNS) in 1983 and the World Wide Web (WWW) in 1989 laid and harderned the foundation for broader use.
+Commercial entities started to recognize the potential of the internet.
+The creation of Domain Name Systems (DNS) in 1983 and the World Wide Web (WWW) in 1989 laid and hardened the foundation for broader use.

-2000s: Social media truly took off with the advent of platforms like MySpace, Facebook, and Twitter.
+Social media truly took off with the advent of platforms like MySpace, Facebook, and Twitter.
 Search engines like Google became dominant, centralizing the way people found information.
 Tech giants such as Amazon and eBay revolutionized e-commerce, bringing more centralized control to the online marketplace.
+By the middle of the decade, this infrastructure shifted entertainment toward on-demand streaming services like Netflix, Spotify, iQiYi and QQ Music in every continent.

-This centralization brought about significant advancements but also raised concerns about privacy, security, and the monopolistic control of digital landscapes.
+This evolution brought about significant advancements but also raised concerns about privacy, security, and the monopolistic control of digital landscapes.
+At the same time, different regions are developing their own ecosystems, regulations, and technologies, contributing to a more fragmented yet interconnected digital world.